sndirsch/ingress-ice/CONTRIBUTING.md

 Thanks for taking the time to contribute! :heart:

 If you want to contribute, do the following:
- 1. Fork the repo
+ 1. Fork the repo (https://github.com/nibogd/ingress-ice.git or git@github.com:nibogd/ingress-ice.git (for SSH))
- 2. Make a new branch named with the name of the feature you want to add, based on the `master` branch
+ 2. Create a new branch named with the name of the feature you want to add, based on the `master` branch
  3. Add your code
  4. Make a pull-request